 The rabbit in the Moon is sometimes seen as a companion animal to a specific diety that is thought to inhabit the Moon.
 In China, this is the lovely Chang’e who rose to the heavens after consuming all of the elixir of life which was meant to be shared with her husband Yi.
 There are many versions of this story.

-In some Yi had received this elixir as a reward for shooting down the extra suns which caused hardship drought.
+In some versions, Yi had received this elixir as a reward for shooting down the extra suns which caused hardship drought.
 Or he may have been banished from heaven for killing the extra suns that were actually the Emperor of Heaven’s sons transformed and the elixir was meant to act as a get out of jail free card of sorts.
 Yi who loved his wife wished to spend eternity with her and gave it to her for safekeeping.
 In some versions, she drank the elixir purely out of excitement in others she did it to prevent her husband’s enemy from consuming it.
 The Jade rabbit became her companion and pounds new elixir of life for her on the Moon.
 Chang’e is associated MidAutomn festival but I have painted a Moon Princess in the Spring as that is the time of year where I am now.

 Rabbit Rides the Moon

 In a Cree legend, Rabbit desired to ride the moon.
 This myth is a bit different from other indigenous American myths as he is not fulfilling his typical role as a trickster.
 This is a rather straightforward story for Rabbit folklore.
 Only Crane was strong enough and willing to try the difficult journey.
 So rabbit held Crane’s legs as they flew to the Moon.
 This is why Crane’s legs are so long they were stretched out by Rabbit’s weight pulling on them.
-Durning the long trip Rabbit’s paws began the bleed from the strain of holding on to Crane.
+Durning the long trip Rabbit’s paws began to bleed from the strain of holding on to Crane.
 When they landed Rabbit touched Crane’s head he and his descendants have had a red mark there ever since.

 These are just a few of the Rabbit in the Moon myths I am aware of.
 There are more I am aware of that I have not had a chance to paint yet such as the Mayan Grandmother Moon and her Rabbit companion.
 Do you have a favorite Moon myth?
 If so please share it in the comments.